tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```

 ## Tanzu Application Catalog
-Open a tab to Tanzu Application Catalog
+Open a tab to Tanzu Application Catalog.
+Make sure to select the "Tanzu End to End" org if you are prompted.
 ```dashboard:open-url
 url: https://tac.bitnami.com/apps
 ```

 ## Tanzu Service Mesh
-Open tab to Tanzu Service Mesh to the `e2e-demo` Global namespace by clicking the link below
+Open tab to Tanzu Service Mesh to the `e2e-demo` Global namespace by clicking the link below.
+If you don't see the graph for the Global Namespace showing the `e2e-eks` and `e2e-tsm1` clusters, make sure to select the "Tanzu End to End" org, close the tab, and then reopen it again with the link below.
 ```dashboard:open-url
 url: https://prod-2.nsxservicemesh.vmware.com/global-namespaces-detail/e2e-demo/gns-topology
 ```